 Banks and other financial institutions make private student loans without any financial backing from the federal government.
 Some schools also have their own private loan products.
 Private loans are also called private-label or alternative loans.
 Because the government does not subsidize private student loans, the rates and terms are not regulated the way they are for federal loans, which makes private loans more risky and expensive.

 Private student lending peaked before the credit crash in 2007-2008 and is starting to grow again.
 Sallie Mae is the biggest private student lender.
+The Institute for College Access & Success issued this May 2014 fact sheet on private loans.

 Loan Rates, Fees, and Limits